This is an extract from an earlier post: Lies, Damned Lies, and .. Political Rhetoric, 2016, post-Brexit, and the lies told for a political agenda.

 - Acknowledgement of the concerns that caused the Brexit win.

-- This is the only reference to a ‘test’, and it’s not a call for a test but rather a measure of policy effectiveness.
+- This is the only reference to a ‘test’ on immigrants, and it’s not a call for a test but rather a measure of policy effectiveness.

 - She’s actually addressing what many people have wanted addressing, the failure to train British citizens.